WhiteJP/AmbiguityAversionProject/vignettes.md

     B.	It is either variant X or Y, but the exact probability for each is unknown.
 <br><br/>

 6. Your friend has set you up on a blind date.
 When you arrive at the arranged meeting place you notice that there are two people who fit the general description that your friend has given to you.
-You find one of these people extremely unattractive, while the other one is of average attractiveness.
-Before you find out which one is your date, which of the following situations would you rather be in?
+You find one of these people, person X, extremely unattractive; while the other one, person Y, is of average attractiveness.
+Which of the following situations would you rather be in?

-    A.	There is a 50% chance that the unattractive person is your date, and a 50% chance that the average person is your date.
+    A.	There is a 50% chance that person X is your date, and a 50% chance that person Y is your date.

-    B.	Either the unattractive person or the average person is your date, but the exact probability for each is unknown.
+    B.	Either person X or person Y is your date, but the exact probability for each is unknown.
 <br><br/>

 7. At a casino, there is an urn on the table which contains 1000 balls.
 Each of these 1000 balls is either red or yellow.
 You are to randomly select one of these balls from the urn and, if you selct a red ball, you will lose a $1000.
 Which of the following situations would you rather be in?